The HTTP methods that are LRS-specific are given in the xAPI spec. Requests to the LRS (which are denoted by the xapi

 : Return an array of all admin accounts in the system on success.GET http://example.org/admin/me

-: Returns the currently authenticated admin accounts on success.POST http://example.org/admin/creds
+: Returns the currently authenticated admin accounts on success.GET http://example.org/admin/verify

 : Create a new credential pair, with the specified scope values given by the scopes